 When to plant: Plant hellebores any time in the fall or early spring.
 As long as the ground isn't frozen or the weather too hot, you can plant hellebores in your garden.

-Soil: Hellebores grow best in moist, well-draining soil enriched with generous amounts of organic matter.
-(Site them where it’s damp, but not wet.)
+Best Soil Conditions: Hellebores grow best in moist, well-draining soil enriched with generous amounts of organic matter.
+Site them where it’s damp, but not wet.

-Soil pH: They also prefer a pH close to neutral, even alkaline.
-Add lime if your soil is extremely acid.
+Best soil pH: They also prefer a pH close to neutral, even alkaline.
+Add lime if your soil is extremely acidic.

-Light: Prefer full shade to partial shade.
-NOTE: Designers often plant Hellebores under deciduous trees for a wintery show, then foliage gets cover shade in summer.
+Light conditions: Hellebores prefer full shade to partial shade.
+NOTE: Designers and gardeners often plant hellebores under deciduous trees for a wintery show, followed by helpful cover shade for the foliage in summer.

-Pruning: Foliage that emerges before flowers (or that's leftover from last season) can look winter-tatty.
-You can prune this old foliage off as the Hellebore starts to flower, which will leave you with bare Hellebore stems (not a bad thing).
+Foliage that emerges before flowers (or that's leftover from last season) can look winter-tatty.
+You can prune this old foliage off as the hellebore starts to flower, which will leave you with bare stems.
 Or, if you don't mind the winter imprint on the foliage, prune out the old foliage when new leaves start to come out, about two months after bloom starts.
 Either approach is fine for your plants.
 It all comes down to your aesthetic and personal preference.